devrim-oguz/dart_pcsc_wrapper/README.md

 ## Overview

-pcsc_wrapper is a Dart FFI (Foreign Function Interface) wrapper for the PC/SC (Personal Computer/Smart Card) interface, enabling developers to interact with smart card readers and smart cards using Dart on Linux platforms.
+pcsc_wrapper is a Dart FFI (Foreign Function Interface) wrapper for the PC/SC (Personal Computer/Smart Card) interface, enabling developers to interact with smart card readers and smart cards using Dart on Linux, macOS, and Windows.
+At this time only the Linux implementation has been exercised in real environments; macOS and Windows implementations are present but not yet validated.

 ## Platform Support

-⚠️ **Platform Limitations**:
+⚠️ **Status**:
-- Currently only supports Linux and MacOS
+- Implementations included for: Linux, macOS, Windows
-- Only the Linux implementation is tested
+- Tested in real environments: Linux only
-- Windows support is not present
+- macOS & Windows: implemented but not yet manually tested/validated

 ## Features